erezli/MMLineageTracking/README.md

 The runtimes are highly variable depending on the number of bacteria, frames, and mode of tracking, below are generated using a computer with 16 GB RAM, 8 cores@3.3 GHz.

+Time taken to track N cell simultaneously over 61 frames with the adaptive number of division per frame to simulate set to 3:
 | Average No. of cells | sizer-adder with skewed model | sizer with skewed model | sizer-adder with unskewed model |
 | --- | --- | --- | --- |
 |3.5 |	2.51 s $\pm$ 296 ms |	413 ms$\pm$ 4.4 ms |	2.67 s $\pm$ 86.1 ms |